HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 research and projects, many teachers never communicate with the librarian or bring their classes to the library.
 The librarian could initiate more collaboration with teachers, and provide whole-class information literacy instruction.
-Ms. Bogie planned one project with a teacher during the previous school year and taught several information literacy and research lessons (K. Brewer, personal communication, May 2011).
+Ms. B------ planned one project with a teacher during the previous school year and taught several information literacy and research lessons (K. B------, personal communication, May 2011).
 It was a successful collaboration and could be repeated, although that teacher transferred to a different school.